syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 }
 {% endhighlight %}

-## Selection Events
+## Selection events

-The SfDataGrid provides you the following events for Selection:
+The SfDataGrid provides the following events for selection:

-* [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html) – This event is raised while selecting a row at the execution time before the row is selected.
-Hence it allows you to cancel the selection action by setting the Cancel property of `GridSelectionChangingEventArgs`.
+ * [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html): This event is raised while selecting a row at the execution time before the row is selected.
+So it allows canceling the selection action by setting the Cancel property of `GridSelectionChangingEventArgs`.
-* [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html) – This event is raised after the column is selected.
+ * [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html): This event is raised after the column is selected.

-These two events are triggered with `GridSelectionChangingEventArgs` and [GridSelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionChangedEventArgs.html) that contain the following properties.
+These two events are triggered with `GridSelectionChangingEventArgs` and [GridSelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionChangedEventArgs.html) that contains the following properties:

-* AddedItems – Gets the collection of underlying data objects that are added for selection.
+ * AddedItems: Gets collection of the underlying data objects added for selection.
-* RemovedItems – Gets the collection of underlying data objects that are removed selection.
+ * RemovedItems: Gets collection of the underlying data objects removed from selection.

-The following code example illustrates how to hook the `SelectionChanging` event and cancel the selection of a column.
+To hook the `SelectionChanging` event, and cancel the selection of a column, follow the code example:

 {% highlight c# %}
 dataGrid.SelectionChanging += DataGrid_SelectionChanging;